AURAK tailors Bachelor in Artificial Intelligence to produce market-ready graduates, as AI grows 37.3 % annually

 Date

-(MENAFN- Communicate Gulf) Foreseeing the big impact Artificial Intelligence (AI) is set to make across industries, the American University of Ras Asl Khaimah (AURAK) has tailored its four-year Bachelor of Science in Artificial Intelligence program to produce market-ready graduates.
+(MENAFN- Communicate Gulf) Ras Al Khaimah, UAE, August 19, 2024: Foreseeing the big impact Artificial Intelligence (AI) is set to make across industries, the American University of Ras Asl Khaimah (AURAK) has tailored its four-year Bachelor of Science in Artificial Intelligence program to produce market-ready graduates.

 The development comes amid findings that AI is set to become a powerful force in our life and job market.
 AI is set to revolutionize diverse industries, with projected annual growth rate of 37.3% between now and 2030, according to Grand View Research.
 The World Economic Forum has predicted that AI will create around 97 million new jobs, potentially countering workforce displacement concerns.
 PwC reveals that growth in jobs demanding AI specialist skills has outpaced growth in all jobs, and these jobs carry up to a 25% wage premium on average.